-It might seem like a trivial detail, but the time of year (and even the time of day) can make a big difference in the amount you pay for a new vehicle.
+Believe it or not, the time of year (and even the time of day) can make a big difference in how much you pay for a new vehicle.

-Five great moments to buy a new car
+Another 5 great times to buy a new car:

-Last minute car shopping might seem like a bad idea, but you can often find a better deal if you show up before closing time.
-Like all of us, salespeople look forward to heading home after a busy work day.
-This works to your advantage because dealers may be willing to drop the price of a vehicle in order to wrap up a sale before the end of the day.
+Last minute car shopping might seem like a bad idea but if you call ahead and book an appointment, you might just land yourself a great deal.
+Like the rest of us, salespeople look forward to heading home after a busy day so if you’re serious about purchasing a vehicle, they may be willing to drop the price if it means they can wrap a sale before the day’s end.

 During shopping holidays